IvanGav/Resume/index.md

 ***

 ### Computer Science Experience:
+Chico ACM Club Officer, *Leadership Position* (Fall 2024 - Spring 2025)
+- Planned and organized Club meetings
+- Chose problems for Club meetings
+- Gathered feedback from members to improve meetings

+ICPC 2022/2023/2024, *Competitive Programming Competition* (Spring 2022/2023, Fall 2024)
+- Learned to quickly understand and approach difficult problems
+- Worked with a small team to solve problems in C++

-CSSI 2022, *Internship* (July-Aug 2022)
+Google CSSI 2022, *Internship* (July-Aug 2022)
 - Learned HTML, CSS and JavaScript web development.
 - Worked on a site in a group, as a final project
 - Coding in JavaScript for the final project, including working with Google Maps API

 CSCI 211 Lab Assistant, *Job* (Sep 2023 - Dec 2024)
-- Helped CSCI 211 students with git and VSCode setup, programming questions
+- Helped CSCI 211 students with git and VSCode setup, programming and Linux questions
 - Quickly read and understand other people’s code

-ICPC 2022/2023/2024, *Competitive Programming Competition* (Spring 2022/2023, Fall 2024)
-- Learned to quickly understand and approach difficult problems
-- Worked with a small team to solve problems in C++

-Chico ACM Club Officer, *Leadership Position* (Fall 2024-2025)
-- Planned and organized Club meetings
-- Gathered feedback from members to improve meetings

 ***